 According to the Texas Flag Code, each color is assigned a specific symbolic meaning.
 The red stands for bravery/courage, blue for loyalty, and white for purity/liberty.

-Stories have been told that the red and white stripes actually play homage to the short-lived Republic of Fredonia, a small state near present-day Nacogdoches that seceded from Mexico in 1826 before its forced re-integration.
-An alliance between the local Anglo settlers and the Native American tribes initially allowed the new state to be formed, and therefore the Fredonian flag displayed a red and white stripe to symbolize the two ethnic groups that constituted the state together.
+Stories have been told that the red and white stripes actually play homage to the short-lived Republic of Fredonia, a small state near present-day Nacogdoches.
+Fredonia seceded from Mexico in 1826 before its forced re-integration.
+An alliance between the local Anglo settlers and the Native American tribes initially allowed the new state to be formed.
+Therefore their flag displayed a red and white stripe to symbolize the two ethnic groups that constituted the state together.
 Though this rebellion eventually failed, many believe it sparked inspiration for the Texas Revolution.

 Though the true designer of the current flag is unknown, Senator William H. Wharton introduced a bill on December 28, 1838 with the flag’s design.
-The bill was passed by the referred committee and approved by President Mirabeau B. Lamar on January 25, 1839.
-The Lone Star flag was then the legal and national flag until 1879, when the Sixteenth Legislature publicized the Revised Civil Statutes which neither included legislation concerning the flag, nor expressly continued the 1839 flag law; ultimately repealing the law and leaving Texas without an official flag from the date of the repeal until the 1933 Flag Act.
+The referred committee passed the bill and President Mirabeau B. Lamar approved it on January 25, 1839.
+The Lone Star flag was then the legal and national flag until 1879.
+This is when the Sixteenth Legislature publicized the Revised Civil Statutes which neither included legislation concerning the flag, nor expressly continued the 1839 flag law; ultimately repealing the law and leaving Texas without an official flag from the date of the repeal until the 1933 Flag Act.

-Then in 1933, a detailed description of the flag was created including precise instructions for design and proximity of each element.
-The colors were claimed as blood red, azure blue, and white.
-However, despite these specifications, the flag lacked a standard of what defined “blood red” and “azure blue,” causing manufactural issues in consistency.
-Therefore, the legislature revised the flag’s description in 1993 to reflect the correct proportional aspects, and stipulated a law that commanded the red and blue colors to be the same as those seen in the United States flag; the so-called “Old Glory Red” and “Old Glory Blue” as defined by the Standard Color Reference of America.
+The 1933 Flag Act detailed a description of the flag including precise instructions for design and proximity of each element.
+It declared the colors to be blood red, azure blue, and white.
+However, despite these specifications, the flag lacked a standard of what defined “blood red” and “azure blue.”
+This caused manufactural issues in consistency.
+Therefore, the legislature revised the flag’s description in 1933 to reflect the correct proportional aspects.
+It also stipulated that the red and blue colors be the same as those seen in the United States flag; the so-called “Old Glory Red” and “Old Glory Blue” as defined by the Standard Color Reference of America.